thiago95macedo/weth/addons/account/README.md

 ---------------------------

-Manage your assets, track expenses, control budgets, multi-level analytic accounting; Odoo has all the features you need to sustain all your business activities.
+Manage your assets, track expenses, control budgets, multi-level analytic accounting; WETH has all the features you need to sustain all your business activities.

 Scale With Your Organization